Technology has taken it upon itself to battle the growing stranglehold that ticket tout (scalpers) have on the live music and sports industry.

 There are also websites such as Songkick, which gives music fans personalized early alerts for upcoming concerts through its artist tracker feature.
 This platform looks to ensure that the true fans don’t miss out on seeing their favorites at a live event.

-Other websites include Twickets, ticket sharing website that encourages face-value-or-less resale for tickets to games, gigs, or theater shows.
+Other websites include Twickets, a ticket sharing website that encourages face-value-or-less resale for tickets to games, gigs, or theater shows.
 Similarly, Scarlet Mist, captioned on its website as ‘ethical ticket exchange’, offers advice on how to recognize shady ticket sellers, as well as providing updates on examples of companies, or even management teams, attempting to sell on gig tickets at a markup.

 Another solution which has been implemented at festivals and more recently larger concerts is personal identification.
 At the world’s biggest music festival, Glastonbury, this method has been used for some time now.
 In 2007, organizer Michael Eavis declared that the event would be the ‘first tout free festival ever’.
 Those attending would need to fill out registration forms that included photo identification, and then be sent a registration number with your own personal facial image.